Code-Institute-Submissions/TheArcade/README.md

 **09 Feb:** I just noticed that git commit doesn't accept special characters in the text, then I probably missed some commits, since they didn't go through.

+**09 Feb:** Issue with the footer, it wasn't always at the bottom.
+Changing screen size, the footer left a wide empty space below.
+It took much research to fix this issue.
+I applied the struture of the page of an example of the course, and then I added display flex and flex direction to make it work with all the screens with a good look.

 ## Deployment